 Performing in hospitals is a very important part of FRONTLINEdance’s work.
-The outcome of which has a significant impact on hospital wards, the patients, staff and visitors.
+The outcome of this has a significant impact on hospital wards, the patients, staff and visitors.
 We create a calm and relaxing environment, make people smile, lift spirits, create a positive distraction, encourage conversations and make people think.

 Find out more about our performances Happenchance, Forget Me Knot, The Explorers!

 Moving Together sessions for Adults who have had a Parkinson’s, Stroke or Cancer diagnosis.

 Our ‘Moving Together’ programme is designed to provide an opportunity for those who have long-term health conditions to move together with others whilst reaping the benefits it has to offer in a relaxed and enjoyable way.
 It is unique to the local area, and FRONTLINEdance are seen as specialists.
 We’ll be combining physical, social, and mental health interventions whilst creating a rich, supportive community for each attendee to be part of.